 Find your reserves

-- Students can find reserve items on the Reserves Direct website.
+- Students can find reserve items through their course Canvas page.

 - Review FAQs on accessing Course Reserves.

 Course reserves requests must be received by the deadline below to ensure materials are available on the first day of class.
 We handle requests on a first-come, first-serve basis.

 The deadline for Spring 2020 is Friday, December 2020.
 We will accept lists past that date, but cannot guarantee availability for the first day of class.

 Submit the complete reading list for your course in the order you would like the readings to appear.
 Include any headings you would like on the reading list.
 Only complete reading lists will be accepted.
 We cannot make changes to your course page during the two weeks before and the first two weeks of the semester; however, if there are errors or broken links (our errors), those will be corrected immediately.
 If other changes or additions are needed, they will be made after the second week of the semester.